CipherIt Hackathon (2020)

 Self-Balancing Machine Learning (2020)

-I trained AI to learn how to stand up straight in a virtual physics engine (Unity) through machine-learning, using only humanoid appendages and joint/hinge rotations.
-ML/AI paper on the research and experience of the training can be found here.
+I trained AI to balance upright in a virtual physics engine (Unity) through machine learning, using only humanoid appendages and joint/hinge rotations.
+An ML/AI paper on the research and experience is available.

-I learned that optimizing the physical interactions within a virtual environment is one of the more challenging aspects of teaching AI.
-Through my training, I discovered that giving the agents full control of their lower body was ineffective and instead implemented a system where the ankles, knees, upper legs, and hips were limited to a maximum of six fixed degree decisions, dependent on the angle of the waist.
-This modification greatly reduced the number of decisions the AI could make, from 52 million to approximately 1,300, significantly speeding up the training process.
+I learned that optimizing physical interactions in a virtual environment is challenging.
+Initially, giving agents full control of their lower body was ineffective.
+I implemented a system limiting ankles, knees, upper legs, and hips to six fixed-degree decisions based on waist angle, reducing decisions from 52 million to about 1,300, significantly speeding up training.

 Employee Database (2020)